Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Last but not least, nervous dogs tend to lick as a way to relieve stress.
 Endorphins, which are "feel-good chemicals," are released when dogs lick.
 As explained by Stillwell, this is quite similar to a nervous person biting their nails.

 How to Reduce Licking Behaviors in Dogs

 Many owners learn to accept licking as part of dog ownership.
 Some will only accept a few licks and then tell their dogs "that's enough."
 Others may want to curb the behavior either because they find it annoying or they are allergic to dog saliva.
 As mentioned, generally behaviors that persist have some sort of reinforcement fueling them.
 In the case of licking people, most likely the attention the dog gets from this behavior (either positive or negative) is what keeps this behavior alive.
-Reducing licking behaviors therefore requires the following approaches:
+Therefore, reducing licking behaviors requires the following approaches.

 - If the licking persists, get up and leave.
 Once the dog learns through associative learning that licking means you leave, its incidence should start to reduce.

 - Be aware of extinction bursts, that is, the licking behavior temporarily increasing in intensity.
-This phenomenon is short-lived and should extinguish if you keep it up in ignoring the behavior.
+This phenomenon is short-lived and should extinguish if you keep ignoring the behavior.

 - Licking is sometimes self-soothing behavior, so if a dog is stressed, it's worth it to work on any underlying issues.
 Relaxation exercises that focus on rewarding calm behaviors will help.
 If the licking occurs mostly in social situations, it's a good idea to reduce social pressure.